alien4cloud/csar-public-library/org/ystia/README.rst

 Requirements
 ============

-YSTIA CSAR library requires:
+To create and run application using YSTIA CSAR library components requires :

-- A running instance of **Janus** version **TO BE COMPLETED**
+- A running instance of **Janus**
-- A running instance of **Alien4Cloud** version **TO BE COMPLETED**
+- A running instance of **Alien4Cloud**
-- The **Ystia CSAR Library**, the repository containing the components and topology templates to be uploaded in the Alien4Cloud catalog.
+- The components and topology templates from the **Ystia CSAR Library** must be uploaded to the Alien4Cloud catalog.

-**TO BE COMPLETED**

 .. _getting_started_build_section:

 How to build an Ystia CSAR
 ==========================

-In order to use Ystia components and topology templates to define an application, they have to be packed in CSAR archives, and the CSARs uploaded to the Alien4Cloud catalog.
+In order to upload the Ystia components and the topology templates to the catalog, they have to be packed in CSAR archives.

 There are two possibilities to manage CSARs in Alien4Cloud: